Download the Clickworker App

 How does UHRS payment work?

 Since the processing of the UHRS jobs is handled on our customer website, payment is slightly different than for “standard” jobs.
 The job will appear in “My Report”, twenty minutes, at the latest, after you have completed it.
 At the beginning of the following week, the earnings from Sunday to Saturday will be debited as a bonus by hand on your Clickworker account.
-These earnings will be paid out 21 days after entry.
+These earnings will become payable 28 days after entry.
 Once an entry on your Clickworker account has achieved the “payable” status it will be handled like a standard job fee, i.e. it will be paid out either on the following Wednesday or at the begin of the following month (depending on the method of payment).

 How do I report faulty HitApps and assessments on UHRS?